Real or not? Gio Gonzalez has a day to remember

 Gonzalez is having a quietly terrific season, improving to 9-5 and lowering his ERA to 2.66 -- the third-best in the National League.
 He has long relied on that big sweeping curveball, and there's nothing in his peripherals that suggest he's doing anything different as his strikeout and walk rates are right at his career norms.

 The two outlier numbers are his .245 BABIP, well below his career mark of .297, and an 85.1 percent strand rate that is second among qualified starters to Clayton Kershaw.
-So he has probably been a little fortunate, but he's also been good and he's slotted in comfortably as the team's No. 2 or 3 starter in the postseason, depending on where Stephen Strasburg's health sits once October rolls around.
+So he has probably been a little fortunate, but he has also been good and he's slotted in comfortably as the team's No. 2 or 3 starter in the postseason, depending on where Stephen Strasburg's health sits once October rolls around.

 I was thinking of this while watching the final innings of this game as well: Nobody considers Gonzalez a star, though he has made two All-Star teams, but his career would be a terrific outcome for any of the prospects traded on deadline day or earlier in the month.